PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 - [Step 10: Pausing the animation](#step-10-pausing-the-animation)
 - [Exercise: Classifying bars by continent](#exercise-classifying-bars-by-continent)

 Each completed step is a subfolder in the `StepByStep/` folder.
 Each step modifies some script files, and may make small changes in the `index.html` and `main.css` files.
-Modified files in each step are numbered with a version suffix (e.g. `main-1.1,js`, `main-1.2.js`, etc.).
+Modified files in each step are numbered with a version suffix (e.g., `main-1.1,js`, `main-1.2.js`, etc.).
 As in previous tutorials, you can start with the first module and code along or run the code provided for each step.

 ## Step 1: Planning and initial setup

 We will use the same structure as the horizontal bar charts we created in _Chapter 4_.
 The generated SVG should place the entire chart in a `<g>.entries` block containing a fixed number of child `<g>.entry` elements that represent bar groups, each containing a `<rect>.bar`, for the bar, and two `<text>` elements, for the labels.
 Name labels are placed left, at a fixed right-aligned _x_ position, and value labels go right, at a fixed distance from the bar, relative to the bar’s width (_Figure 2_).

-![Layout plan for the animated bar chart](./images/figure-2.png) _Figure 2  – Planning the layout for the animated bar chart._
+![Layout plan for the animated bar chart](./images/figure-2.png) _Figure 2  – Planning the layout for the animated bar chart_

 Since this is a horizontal bar chart, the _x_-scale is a linear scale configured to occupy most of the chart's width.
 As bars are updated at each animation frame, the domain will be recomputed for each frame so that the size of the top (longest) bar never changes.
 We reserved 100 pixels on the left side for the names (and flags) of the countries.
 The _y_-scale is a band scale.
 Its domain fits an extra offscreen bar used to configure the animation so that bars leave and enter the chart from the bottom (instead of from the default top-left).